Tyler-Laudenslager/Mysteries-of-Galoo/README.md

 Need Contributors // PM on Reddit u/Koofus

-Armory.py module handles all the weapons armor amulets for the characters/enemies.
+Armory.py module handles all the weapons, armor, amulets for the characters/enemies.

 generator.py module handles all the stat generation to work with the weapon.py module